cayleygraph/cayley/docs/GremlinAPI.md

 	* a string: A single tag to add the predicate used to the output set.
 	* a list of strings: Multiple tags to use as keys to save the predicate used to the output set.

 Out is the work-a-day way to get between nodes, in the forward direction.
-Starting with the nodes in `path` on the subject, follow the triples with predicates defined by `predicatePath` to their objects.
+Starting with the nodes in `path` on the subject, follow the quads with predicates defined by `predicatePath` to their objects.

 Example:
 ```javascript